Roman-Rusak/coding_style/style-guide.rst

 7.Struct
 ---------

 Struct should have a brace on a separate line.
-Don't begin or end an ``struct`` with an empty line.
+Don't begin or end a ``struct`` with an empty line.
 ::
     struct sample_s                         // correct
     {